rwester90/Airbnb_Listings_Boston/README.md

 1. Which are the most demanded seasons in boston?
 2. How much rises the prices in high season?
-3. Which are the most expensivest neighbourhoods?
+3. Which are the most expensive neighbourhoods?
 4. Which are the most demanded neighbourhoods?

 ## File Descriptions <a name="files"></a>